Fire World: Part Five

 David arrives at the floor of the ark where his father Harlan is waiting for him.
 They take a moment to examine Gwyneth's body and to discuss the strangeness of her state.
 Harlan and David both agree it is strange that when Gwyneth wrote what she wrote on the ship that she is still in this condition.
 If the claw's purpose served true it would have brought Gwyneth back to life.
 They debate that this could possibly be because she might not have had her intent in check when she wrote so that's why it may not have worked.
 Then David proposes that due to the time nexus it has somehow delayed the effects.

 Later on after the scheduled meeting at Gwyneth's body at some point Harlan and David meet on the outside deck.
 At this point the large ship that is the Ark is setting coarse towards land.
-It is here when in great detail Harlan explains to David of the Battle in the Dead Lands between him, Bernard, Lefar and the rest of his tribe against the Re:movers.
+It is here when in great detail Harlan explains to David of the Battle in the Dead Lands between him, Bernard, Lefarr and the rest of his tribe against the Re:movers.
 They were victorious as Harlan explains his story, however Abbot Hugo had to sacrifice himself when a Re:mover sunken in the marshes of the battlefield stuck its hand out in front of Harlan holding a bomb.
 Hugo protected Harlan by throwing himself onto the bomb to save Harlan's life.
 He also explained that he was burned in the eye by a scanner from one of the Re:movers which explains his eye wound.
 Angel then appears at Harlan's side.
 She tells Harlan that Hugo is very happy and cries, making his wounded eye heal.